tcnj-acm/halo/README.md

 You need a Unix-based Machine.
 If you only have a Windows Machine please refer to the [WSL Guide.](https://github.com/tcnj-acm/halo/blob/main-dev/.github/WSL_SETUP.md)

-You can also find the required packages you NEED to have to run the application locally.
+You can also find the required packages you NEED to have to run the application locally within that link.

 ### Deployment Reqs